 You should always pick the kind of heels you’ll want to wear — not based on what you think you’re supposed to wear.
 I mean, just look at these (*jaw drops*):

-Besides color, the type of wedding shoe you wear is also up for debate.
+Besides color and sparkle, the type of wedding shoe you wear is also up for debate.
 Many brides think they have to wear heels, You don’t have to do anything when it comes to your wedding.
 Flats, wedges, pumps, closed-toe, open-toe, sneakers… it’s totally up to you.

 Wedding Shoe Mistakes: #3 – Not having these three key shoe accessories.

 Three things I’d recommend for your shoes on the wedding day: 1) these for the backs of your feet, 2) these to keep your heels from slipping, and 3) these to keep your soles from slipping.
 You may also want to pick up a pair of these (they fold and fit in your purse!) for the ride home.

 If your feet tend to hurt (or you need more support) in high heels, these high heel relief insoles are a must!
 They’re super affordable and will save you a serious foot-ache.